kaifishr/VanillaTreeSPH/README.md

 Each particle in a SPH simulation does not only have a location, a velocity and a mass like in a normal N-body simulation, but can also have pressure and density.

 Here is a simple example of a collision of two bodies consisting of particles of the same mass.
-The small body and the large body consists of 100 and 10000 particles, respectively.
+The small body and the large body consist of 100 and 10000 particles, respectively.
 The initial configuration is shown below:

 <p align="center">
     <img src="https://github.com/KaiFabi/VanillaTreeSPH/blob/master/results/res_id_0.png" height="500">
 </p>

 Here the color of the particles corresponds to the object they belong to.
-In the following results the particles were coloured according to their speed, pressure and density:
+In the following results the particles were colored according to their speed, pressure, and density:

 **Velocity**
 <p align="center">